Don't regret beginning as a night club singer : Usha Uthup | Devdiscourse

 However, it is also true that "One hit song in Bollywood gives me 325 shows.
 But the magic of the stage is something totally different," said the 71-year old, who got the best female playback singer award for 7 Khoon Maaf in 2011.
 Asked what was her USP to become a popular singer, Usha said "firstly I owe my success to the fact I am an Indian."
 The second USP remains that she had been born into a family that was deep into music.

 "...
 I keep saying music has no barrier of caste, colour, creed.
 But the most important thing is you sing in the language of people - I found that while singing," she said.
 Usha has sung in 16 Indian languages, including in Hindi, Bengali, Gujrati, Marathi, Konkani, Telugu, Dogri, Khasi, Sindhi and Oriya.
-Among the foreign languages in which she has sung are Spanish, French, german, Zulu, Swahili, Sinhala, Ukranian, Russian and of course English.
+Among the foreign languages she sang in are Spanish, French, german, Zulu, Swahili, Sinhala, Ukranian, Russian and of course English.

 Naturally she had many anecdots to share.
 Usha recalled she had sung Rabindranath Tagore's popular song "Purano Sei Diner Katha" at 'Trincas' in 1969 to an audience which comprised Leftist stalwarts Jyoti Basu, Somnath Chatterjee and several other luminaries.
 "As I went on singing everyone clapped, everyone was happy, everyone present then sang along with me.
 I busted the myth that Rabindra Sangeet cannot be sung at night clubs or cannot be sung with a guitar," she said.